afujimoto/CAMPHORsomatic/README.md

 Our method filters SV candisates with the provided repeat infromation (Repeat masker, Tandm repeat finder, Segmental duplication, Self-chain).
 Please prepare anntaiton files with the following procedures.

-Make a direcrory for repeat files
+Make a direcrory for repeat files in CAMPHORsomatic directory
 ```
 mkdir data
 ```